 allows everyone in the class to benefit from the answer to your

-question, and provides students with more timely answers since the TAs and I check Canvas
+question, and provides students with more timely answers since both the TA and I check D2L

 at least once a day.
 Matters of personal interest should be directed to email instead of to the

-- Academic Conduct: Feel free to discuss all assignments
+- Academic Misconduct: Feel free to discuss labs and

-look at, or copy another student's solution to a Zyante, Top Hat or lab assignment.
-Doing
+look at, or copy another student's solution to a lab or project,

 You may make use of the net as a reference as you are working on

 Make sure that your computer account is properly protected.
-Use an appropriate password, and do not
+Use a good password, and do not

 Programming projects will be checked by software designed to detect collaboration.
 This software